spyophobia/shadowsocks-gtk-rs/res/stay-safe.md

 ## Stay Safe!

 As you may know, Shadowsocks is an ecosystem of software that is adversarial in nature.
 You might even say it's political in nature.
 It was built to fight against one opponent and one opponent only (a very powerful one, mind you) - People's Republic of China's great censoring machine.
-This opponent would go to great lengths to make sure that the values advocated by Shadowsocks is completely snuffed and buried, using methods including but not limited to:
+This opponent would go to great lengths to make sure that the values advocated by Shadowsocks, namely freedom of information and freedom speech, are completely snuffed and buried, using methods including but not limited to:

  - [forced censorship of any mention of Shadowsocks anywhere it can](https://web.archive.org/web/20210307021605/https://www.baidu.com/s?ie=UTF-8&wd=shadowsocks);
  - [develop sophisticated, specifically-targeted systems (active & passive) to detect and ban Shadowsocks traffic](https://web.archive.org/web/20201204181712/https://blog.torproject.org/learning-more-about-gfws-active-probing-system);